Post title or brief description

 Curved pebble beach at Kalamitsi near Kardamyli, enclosed by turquoise water, with cypress trees, stone villas and a limestone cliff face rising steeply behind

-The moment you turn south off the main Kalamata road, something shifts.
-It’s not dramatic – no sudden cliff edge or welcome sign with statistics – but the Mani Peninsula travel experience has a particular quality that most visitors notice without being able to immediately explain.
+The Mani Peninsula feels different from the moment you turn south off the main Kalamata road.
+It is not dramatic, no sudden cliff edge or welcome sign, but the register of the place shifts in a way that most visitors notice without being able to immediately explain.
 The light is the same Greek light.
 The language on the signs is the same.
-And yet the register of the place is different, as though it has been running at a frequency other destinations abandoned a long time ago.
+And yet something is running at a frequency other destinations abandoned a long time ago.

 Byzantine church at Episkopi with a tiled dome topped by a cross, rising above scrubland and low hills under a clear blue sky